nolemmings/angular-debounce-clear/README.md

 # angular-debounce-clear
 Simple AngularJS directive that adds a clear event for debounce.

-Use `angular-debounce-clear` to supplement [ngModelOptions](https://docs.angularjs.org/api/ng/directive/ngModelOptions) with a `clear` event for `debounce`, which is triggered when a user clears the `ngModel` field.
+Use the `nl-debounce-clear` directive to supplement [ngModelOptions](https://docs.angularjs.org/api/ng/directive/ngModelOptions) with a `clear` event for `debounce`, which is triggered when a user clears the `ngModel` field.

 ## Usage
 Just add `nl-debounce-clear` to your `ng-model` annotated fields to use `clear` as an event for the `debounce` and `updateOn` properties of `ng-model-options`.